btrask/stronglink/README.md

 **How many files have you tested it with?**
 Currently only around 15,000 (half files, half meta-files), which is my personal collection of notes.
 Most of these files are indexed for full-text search.

+**Is it a platform?**
+This might be better phrased as, "does EarthFS have value to offer other developers?"

+The single biggest benefit of a platform is the audience of established users.
+Developers put up with a lot of abuse from companies like Facebook and Apple because they want access to a huge audience.
+Obviously, EarthFS isn't doing much on that front, and won't be for a while, at least.

+If your application needs extremely robust decentralized sync support, then EarthFS might be of some use to you.
+If you can run EarthFS as a separate process, its HTTP API is very simple and powerful.
+If you want to embed it (which might be more practical for users who aren't already running it), the C API isn't stable yet.

+From a practical, self-interested standpoint, you may be better off studying how EarthFS works and reimplementing just the parts you need.
+But if you need a significant chunk of it (e.g. the query system), it may be worth using directly.

+If you need the features EarthFS provides _and_ would like to see it succeed, then using it in your applications would be mutually beneficial.

 **What was influenced by your ego as a designer?**
 Using (low level, portable) Objective-C instead of C++ for the filter system was partly due to my skill-set and partly due to the soft spot I have for that language.
 That was probably the biggest conceit I allowed.
 All (?) of the other decisions have stronger justifications.